 The Story Behind the Business

-Planet Fitness started with two brothers, Mike and Marc Grondahl, three years out of college, loathing their jobs in real estate and accounting, according to Open Forum’s interview with Marc Grondahl.
-When the brothers saw a Gold’s Gym in Leominster, MA going out of business, they decided to buy the space and run the place.
-However, this decision ultimately resulted in eviction due to issues with the location and management.
+The creation of Planet Fitness originated from two brothers who shared a loathing for their jobs.
+According to an Open Forum interview with Marc Grondahl, he and his brother Mike Grondahl were three years out of college, both hating their real estate and accounting jobs when they saw a Gold’s Gym in Leominster, MA going out of business.
+They decided to buy the space and run the place, however, this decision ultimately resulted in eviction due to issues with the location and management.

 Despite initial challenges, the Grondahl brothers decided to continue working in the fitness industry, opening a new gym called Coastal Fitness in 1993.
 It wasn’t until the following year that Coastal Fitness was renamed Planet Fitness, as it is known today.

 What began as a single, family-owned location exploded into a key player in the fitness industry.
 When Planet Fitness began franchising in 2003, business boomed.
 With monthly membership dues at only $10, it’s hard to beat Planet Fitness pricing.
 Whereas other gyms and sports clubs may charge monthly fees upwards of $200, Planet Fitness is unique in its low pricing and streamlined system.
 Each Planet Fitness location runs 24-hours a day with 12 to 18 employees at each location.
 Unlike other gyms, the franchise does not offer group fitness classes or daycare.
 Instead, Planet Fitness caters to the casual gym-goer.

 As of 2017, Planet Fitness holds approximately 10.5 million gym members, most of whom have never owned any gym membership in the past.
 Not to mention that the franchise’s total revenue was found to be $91.1 million, a nearly 10 percent increase from the previous year.
 The upwards trend has only continued in 2018.